Semigraphics: Block graphics

-For characters consisting of 8 vertical and 8 horizontal pixels (an 8x8 character) you would need 2^64 or 10^19 characters to contain every possible combination of the 64 pixels.
-Instead, if you divide the 8×8 character in 2×2 "pixels" called quadrants you only need 16 characters for every combination.
+For character cells consisting of 8 vertical and 8 horizontal pixels (an 8 × 8 character), 2^{64} ≈ 10^{19} characters would be needs to represent every possible combination of the 64 pixels.
+Instead, if the 8 × 8 character is divided into 2 × 2 "pixels" called quadrants, only 16 characters are needed for every combination.
 This was, for example, used in the Sinclair ZX81).

-Another example divided an 8×12 pixel character vertically in two halves and horizontally in three parts, and then assigning "ink" and "background" values to the elements of the matrix in a binary pattern, corresponding to the binary sequence of the position in the font table of a 2×3 block mosaic matrix of so-called squots (square dots) or sextants.
-Less often used versions use a 1×6 "matrix", in which case these six "pixels" are sometimes referred to as sixels.
+Another example divided an 8 × 12 pixel character vertically in two halves and horizontally in three parts, and then assigning "ink" and "background" values to the elements of the matrix in a binary pattern, corresponding to the binary sequence of the position in the font table of a 2 × 3 block mosaic matrix of so-called squots (square dots) or sextants.
+Less often used versions use a 1 × 6 "matrix", in which case these six "pixels" are sometimes referred to as sixels.

 Sometimes the text semigraphical characters are simply incorporated into the systems font-set, sometimes special video hardware is used to directly convert the bit-pattern from video memory into the pixels.
-In rare cases a character matrix was not dividable vertically by three, for example in an 8×8 matrix the mosaic is sometimes divided so that it uses a 3:2:3 scan line scheme.
+In rare cases a character matrix was not dividable vertically by three, for example in an 8 × 8 matrix the mosaic is sometimes divided so that it uses a 3:2:3 scan-line scheme.
 The Galaksija's graphics mode is an example, although with a 4:5:4 scheme the distortion effect was minimal.